-According to this military times article, despite being federally legal, the Pentagon has made CBD use strictly forbidden among active duty and reserve military personnel.
+According to a 2020 article in the Military Times, despite being federally legal for civilians, the Pentagon has made CBD use strictly forbidden among active duty and reserve military personnel.
 The statement issued puts forth the reason that hemp-derived products will obfuscate the results of drug tests.
 This applies to the Navy and Marine Corps too.
 Matthew Donovan, Under Secretary of Defense for Personnel and Readiness, issued the following statement:

 I specifically find a military necessity to require a prohibition of this scope to ensure the military drug testing program continues to be able to identify the use of marijuana, which is prohibited, and to spare the U.S. military the risks and adverse effects marijuana use has on the mission readiness of individual service members and military units.